 For example, at the start of class:

-Even better is a context that you know the learners are interested in (sports, local events, music, news event, etc), so you know it’ll be even more engaging for them.
+Even better is a context that you know the learners are either interested in (sports, local events, music, news event, etc), or relevant because they do/will experience it (choosing a university, going to the doctors) so you know it’ll be even more engaging for them.

 It also builds up connections that the learner is forming with the language, and shows them how things like register (levels of language formality) fit into the equation, and be noticed.